Aam-Digital/ndb-core/doc/compodoc_sources/how-to-guides/build-localizable-components.md

 "Base file" and will also generate and update existing translation files for all locales given in the script.
 These will be located in the [locale](../../../src/locale) directory.
-These files are standardized and can be read using standard tools such as the [Online XLIFF Editor](https://xliff.brightec.co.uk)
+XLF files are standardized and can be read using standard tools such as the [Online XLIFF Editor](https://xliff.brightec.co.uk)

 The translation files are in xml-format.
 After some preambles, there are